ajs-voices/once-upon-a-dream/scenes/047-questions.md

 "Jesus Christ.
 If that doesn't kill the mood."

 Nox frowned.
 "My life didn't start out pretty.
-My father's are great, they love me.
+My fathers are great, they love me.
 I love them.
 But I have baggages."

 "We all have baggage, Nox."
 I pressed him against the counter.
 "If we go into the bedroom, I don't think we'll leave."